 Frequently Asked Questions

-What happens if I Don’t apply for a CRN?
+What happens if I don’t apply for a CRN?
 There are a large number of fittings, piping systems and pressure vessels in use in Canada that require CRNs but were never registered.
 These products are often uncovered during authorized inspector visits or insurance audits.
 If a product is discovered while it is in use, then someone has to go through the effort to get it registered at that point.
 If it cannot be registered then it must be replaced.
 If it is a safety concern then it must be shutoff until registered or replaced.

 I manufacture a fitting that will have my customer’s name on it, not mine.
 How do I register it?
 The logos that will be affixed to the product need to be indicated on the statutory declaration.
 Multiple logos can be registered.
 If the logos will not fit on the box on the statutory declaration page, put them on an additional page.

 Do I need a CRN for a pump?
 No.

 Do I need a CRN for an air compressor?
 No – but volume bottles between compressor stages and air receiver cylinders need CRNs.

 Do I need a CRN for hydraulic components?
 No – except in circumstances of high operating temperatures.
 This varies by province.

 Do I need a CRN for pneumatic cylinders?
 No.